SkymanOne/vrf-poker-game/README.md

 Navigate to `poker.rs` to see the code.

 # Limitations
-* Card counting is not possible at the moment, duplicates are allowed
+* Card counting is not possible at the moment
-* Card are represented as integers 1 -> 52, the winner is deduced by calculating points from from both hands.
+* Cards are represented as integers 1 -> 52, the winner is deduced by calculating points from from both hands.
 * Hence, duplicates are allowed